keshav-space/spacetime/docs/source/index.rst

 | **supported_ecosystem** should return a dictionary that maps PURL equivalent of ecosystem (aka purl.type) to DataSource equivalent ecosystem.
 |

-Currently Supports DataSource
+Currently Supported DataSource
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Open Source Vulnerability <osv.dev>
 +++++++++++++++++++++++++++++++++++

-OSV provides API end point for querying package vulnerability.
-Unfortunately for NuGet, OSV doesn't do case normalization on package name.
-So the datasource employs NuGet SearchQueryService for discovering the valid case-sensitive package name and then uses that to query OSV.
+OSV provides API end-point for querying package vulnerability.
+Unfortunately NuGet package names aren't case normalized by OSV.
+So the OSVDataSource employs NuGet SearchQueryService for discovering the valid case-sensitive package name and then uses that to query OSV.
 For more on this issue see `nexB/vulnerablecode/#800 <https://github.com/nexB/vulnerablecode/issues/800>`_